nilsmango/project7III/content/tap/manual/_index.md

 Long-press opens the [Encoders View](#3-6-encoders-view).

 2. Navigation Buttons
+In Device view you can use these buttons to move up and down through the octaves/drums pages and going forward and backwards through the [Step Sequencer](#3-3-5-step-sequencer) pages.
+To change the mode, you simply swipe left or right over the navigation buttons.
+Long-press on the left-pointing arrow to undo; long-press on the other to redo.
+In the rest of the views, the buttons will simply be undo and redo (arrows in circle means undo redo).
-Navigate the three main views via the arrow buttons.
+If you deactivate the **Performance Features** in [Settings](#3-1-1-settings) you can navigate the three main views via the arrow buttons.
 In the [Encoders View](#3-6-encoders-view), this will move forward and backward through the encoder pages if you have more than one page.
-Long-press on the left-pointing arrow to undo; long-press on the other to redo.
-In the [Settings](#3-1-1-settings), you can activate all **Performance Features**; with that feature you will need to use the [Tracks Bar](#3-2-1-tracks-bar) for navigation by tapping on the active Track to switch the view.
-Long-press is still redo and undo, but you can use these buttons in Device View to move up and down through the octaves/drums pages and going forward and backwards through the [Step Sequencer](#3-3-5-step-sequencer) pages.
-To change the mode, you simply swipe left or right over the navigation buttons.
-In the rest of the views, the buttons will remain undo and redo.

 3. Duplicate/Stop
 In Device View: Duplicates the selected clip.
 Long-press will duplicate the selected scene.